openfoodfacts/openfoodfacts-infrastructure/docs/observability.md

 To expose metrics from Free datacenter through the internet, we use the nginx reverse proxy.

-See free-exporters site configuration, and scapper configuration.
+See free-exporters site configuration, and scraper configuration.

 ### Testing it on monitoring container